Neutrino Fast Flavor Pendulum. Part 2: Collisional Damping: Introduction

 \section{Introduction}

 The flavor evolution of neutrinos and antineutrinos in neutrino-dense environments is nonlinear because of the coherent forward scattering of neutrinos among each other~\cite{Pantaleone:1992eq}.
 This phenomenon is commonly referred to as collective neutrino oscillation and can span over different time and length scales~\cite{Duan:2010bg, Mirizzi:2015eza, Tamborra:2020cul, Capozzi:2022slf, Richers:2022zug}.
 The neutrino and antineutrino medium supports different types of collective flavor evolution, depending on the flavor-dependent energy and angle distributions.
-A normal-mode analysis in the linear regime reveals the conditions for the existence of unstable (``tachyonic'') modes that are characterized by an eigenfrequency with nonvanishing imaginary part \cite{Banerjee:2011fj, Dasgupta:2009mg, Izaguirre:2016gsx, Airen:2018nvp, Morinaga:2021vmc, Dasgupta:2021gfs, Shalgar:2019kzy,Capozzi:2017gqd}.
+A normal-mode analysis in the linear regime reveals the conditions for the existence of unstable (``tachyonic'') modes that are characterized by an eigenfrequency with nonvanishing imaginary part \cite{Banerjee:2011fj, Izaguirre:2016gsx, Airen:2018nvp, Morinaga:2021vmc, Dasgupta:2021gfs, Shalgar:2019kzy,Capozzi:2017gqd}.

-In contrast to the early universe, compact astrophysical objects are characterized by a large matter density that further affects flavor transformation: neutrino propagation states nearly coincide with eigenstates of flavor instead of mass.
-Accordingly, traditional numerical studies of neutrino transport in core-collapse supernovae (SNe) or binary neutron-star mergers ignore flavor correlations.
+In contrast to the early universe, compact astrophysical objects are characterized by a large matter density that further affects flavor transformation: neutrino propagation states nearly coincide with eigenstates of flavor instead of mass~\cite{Tamborra:2020cul,Richers:2022zug}.
+Accordingly, traditional numerical studies of neutrino transport in core-collapse supernovae (SNe) or binary neutron-star mergers ignore flavor correlations~\cite{Mezzacappa:2020oyq,Burrows:2020qrp,Janka:2012wk}.
 Neutrino transport of energy and lepton number in compact objects thus begs the question whether this approach remains viable in view of potentially strong collective flavor evolution that may occur despite, or in addition to, matter effects.

 Much recent attention has revolved around ``fast flavor conversion'' (FFC) because it can operate on small length scales, driven by the neutrino-neutrino matter effect alone, driven by $\mu=\sqrt{2}G_{\rm F}n_\nu$.
-The latter is much larger than the scale $\Delta m^2/2E$ that governs ``slow oscillations'' caused by the vacuum masses.
-Slow collective flavor transformation remains of interest in the regions where neutrinos stream away, e.g.~beyond the SN core and can be adiabatically enhanced by a $\mu$ gradient.
+The latter is much larger than the scale $\Delta m^2/2E$ that governs ``slow oscillations'' caused by the vacuum masses~\cite{Duan:2010bg}.
+Slow collective flavor transformation remains of interest in the regions where neutrinos stream away, e.g.~beyond the SN core.